 By Hélène Gingras

-Locweld, a company headquartered in Candiac, has earned an award for the quality of its management and overall performance.
+Locweld, a company headquartered in Candiac. has been earned an award for the quality of its management and performance.
 The company has won the Quebec Performance Award – regional distinction.

 The award was presented to Terry Gilliland, COO, by the Quebec Quality Movement on behalf of the government and the Ministry of Economy and Innovation.
 Eleven other Quebec organizations were recognized on this occasion, including five other companies in the same category.